wrench-project/wrench/doc/install.md

 ##### `Could NOT find PkgConfig (missing: PKG_CONFIG_EXECUTABLE)`

- - This error on MacOSX is because the `pkg-config` package is not installed
+ - This error on MacOS is because the `pkg-config` package is not installed
  - Solution: install this package
     - MacPorts: `sudo port install pkg-config`
     - Brew: `sudo brew install pkg-config`